Flagstaff-Builds/DaysArts-astro/src/content/event/Chris-Funk.md

 concertSponsor: ["The James Insurance Group"]
 receptionSponsor: ["Crop Management Network"]
 ---

-Chris Funk has become one of the top Headline Magicians with shows at Performing Art Centers, Las Vegas Casinos and High End Corporate/Fundraiser Events.

 Chris has made dozens of television appearances on shows like NBC’s America’s Got Talent, The CW’s Penn & Teller: Fool Us and Masters of Illusion, and SyFy’s Wizard Wars.